DevExpress/devextreme-documentation/concepts/05 Widgets/PivotGrid/010 Visual Elements/15 Field Panel.md

         }
     };

 If the Field Panel is made visible, all field areas become visible as well.
-To hide an individual field area, assign **false** to the dedicated option.
+To hide an individual field area, assign **false** to the dedicated property.

     <!--JavaScript-->var pivotGridOptions = {
         // ...